meaniebeanie22/meaniebeanie22.github.io/chapters/the-cruise-of-the-coracle.md

 weak stroke or two to turn her head to shore.

-It was very tiring and slow work, yet I did visibly gain ground; and as we drew near the Cape of the Woods, though I saw I must infallibly miss that point, I had still made some hundred yards of easting.
+It was very tiring and slow work, yet I did visibly gain ground; and as we drew near the [:Cape of the Woods](https://upload.wikimedia.org/wikipedia/commons/c/c6/Treasure-island-map.jpg), though I saw I must infallibly miss that point, I had still made some hundred yards of easting.
 I was, indeed, close in.
-I could see the cool green tree-tops swaying together in the breeze, and I felt sure I should make the next promontory without fail.
+I could see the cool green tree-tops swaying together in the breeze, and I felt sure I should make the next [:promontory](https://en.wikipedia.org/wiki/Promontory) without fail.

 It was high time, for I now began to be tortured with thirst.
 The glow